MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

 -----

-## Creating a Storyboard with the iOS Designer
+## Creating a Storyboard with Xcode

-A Storyboard can be created using the Xamarin Designer for iOS, which has been integrated seamlessly with Visual Studio for Mac and Visual Studio.
+A Storyboard can be created and modified using Xcode for use in your iOS apps developed with Visual Studio for Mac.

-To get started using the iOS Designer to create storyboards, follow the [Hello, iOS Multiscreen](~/ios/get-started/hello-ios-multiscreen/index.md) guide.
-In this walkthrough you will explore navigation between View Controllers using Segues, and how to handle events on your controls.

-## Instantiate Storyboards Manually

 Storyboards totally replace individual XIB files in your project, however individual view controllers in a Storyboard can still be instantiated using `Storyboard.InstantiateViewController`.